All pictures on this page © Henri Cartier-Bresson /Magnum Photos.

 Learn the craft first.
 Be absorbed about 'life' and photographing more than your gear.

-There are three types of shooting methods.
-Anticipation or the foresight to is one of the most powerful tools.
+There are three types of shooting methods in street photography and capturing a wedding..
+Anticipation or foresight is one of the most powerful tools.
 Henri Cartier-Bresson said you have to be ready and waiting for the moment to happen but be unobtrusive.
 He explained that sometimes you might have to wait for all the elements to come together before pressing the shutter.

-Confrontation is another tool you might use instead of waiting for the peak moment.
+Confrontation is a second tool you might use instead of waiting for the peak moment.
 As soon as the subject looks at the camera is when you take the image.
-The other, a random approach can be holding the camera at hip level for example, something that I started doing with street photography before I had the courage to hold the camera to my eye.
-Use your instincts when the moment happens, all the while remaining unobtrusive with good timing.

 “Your first 10,000 photographs are your worst.”